robert-at-pretension-io/yet_another_llm_project_but_better/README.md

 # Meta Programming Language Implementation

 This project implements a robust parser and executor for the Meta Programming Language, designed for embedding code, data, and AI interactions directly within structured documents.
-The implementation follows a well-defined language specification with careful handling of edge cases and error conditions.
+The implementation now supports XML format for greater interoperability with standard tooling and follows a well-defined language specification with careful handling of edge cases and error conditions.

 ## Architecture

 ### 1. Parser (`src/parser/`)

-- **Block Parsing**: Parses structured blocks with different types and modifiers using a combination of grammar rules and fallback parsing mechanisms
+- **XML Parsing**: Parses structured elements with different types and attributes using XML format
 - **Block Types**: Handles various block types including code, shell, API, data, template, and control blocks
-- **Modifiers**: Processes block modifiers that control execution and behavior
+- **Modifiers**: Processes block attributes that control execution and behavior
 - **Variable References**: Extracts references to other blocks using `${variable-name}` syntax
 - **Robust Handling**: Provides graceful parsing for varied syntax patterns, whitespace, indentation, and edge cases